Birmingham and Liverpool Junction Canal: History

 In 1824, the Birmingham Canal was experiencing unprecedented levels of traffic, and asked the civil engineer Thomas Telford to recommend how the canal could be improved.
 He reported his suggestions in September, and probably also recommended that an additional link northwards from the western end to the River Mersey would be beneficial, since the Birmingham Canal Company described him as the 'originator and proposer' of the route in January 1825.
 Faced with competition from a proposed railway line from Birmingham to Liverpool, they sprang into action, and asked their agent, Thomas Eyre Lee, to look at the proposal.
 The canal would run from Autherley Junction, on the Staffordshire and Worcestershire Canal, close to the end of the Birmingham Canal, and head northwards to Nantwich where it would link up with the former Chester Canal, by then part of the Ellesmere and Chester Canal, to provide the connection to the Mersey at Ellesmere Port.

 Support for the new venture was widespread.
 The Ellesmere and Chester Canal was particularly keen, and co-operation with them would be easy, since Telford was their consulting engineer.
-The Staffordshire and Worcestershire Canal stood to loose some traffic, and so negotiated compensation tolls and protection for their water supply.
+The Staffordshire and Worcestershire Canal stood to lose some traffic, and so negotiated compensation tolls and protection for their water supply.
 The Trent and Mersey Canal were also concerned about loss of traffic, and the proposal spurred them on to start work on their Harecastle Tunnel, which had been authorised in 1823.
-An Act of Parliament was obtained for the new line in May 1826, which authorised the company to raise a working capital of £400,000, with an extra £100,000 if required.
+An act of Parliament, the Birmingham and Liverpool Junction Canal Act 1826 (7 Geo.
+4. c. xcv), was obtained for the new line in May 1826, which authorised the company to raise a working capital of £400,000, with an extra £100,000 if required.
 The committee consisted of members from most of the other canals in the region, including the Ellesmere and Chester Canal, the Grand Junction Canal, the Warwick Canals, the Coventry Canal, the Grand Union Canal, the Birmingham Canal, the Wyrley and Essington Canal, the Stratford-upon-Avon Canal, the Worcester and Birmingham Canal, the Staffordshire and Worcestershire Canal, the Dudley Canal, the Stourbridge Canal, the Trent and Mersey Canal, the Shrewsbury Canal and even the Upper Avon.
 Thomas Eyre Lee was the Clerk.